-A potential employer's first impression of you is your cover letter.
+A potential employer’s first impression of you is your cover letter.
 Your letter introduces you and your résumé.
-The stark reality is that your résumé may never be read without its accompanying professional cover letter.
-(See Crafting a Cover Letter.)
-If the administrator does not feel you are a good fit after reading your cover letter, your résumé will likely not get a first look.
-Without a stellar cover letter, you might never receive a call or email.
-Just remember:
+The stark reality is that your résumé may never be read without its being accompanied by a professional cover letter.
+If the administrator doesn’t feel you’re a good fit after reading your cover letter, your résumé probably won’t get a first look.
+Without a stellar cover letter (letter of introduction), you might never get a call or email.

 - The purpose of a cover letter is to get your résumé read.